 Saturday, April 3, 2010, 5 - 9 pm

-A progressive series of public interventions by artist collective, John Q. Taking its source material from the Atlanta History Center’s Unspoken Past Oral History Project and from news reports, particular moments from personal stories or events will be represented using the visual media of performance, installation and projection.
+Memory Flash is the first series of installations by artist collective, John Q. Taking its source material from the Atlanta History Center’s Unspoken Past Oral History Project and from news reports, particular moments from personal stories or events will be represented using the visual media of performance, installation, and projection.
 These specifically located interventions are meant to create new memories based on Atlanta’s LGBTQ past.
-The interventions are intended as ephemeral, morphing and discursive memorials.
+These interventions are intended as ephemeral, morphing, and discursive memorials.

 About the Artist